SEA Committee

 The Chair is elected by the Committee and the Chair then appoints the Deputy Chair and Treasurer.

-• Leanne Chandler, Head of Commercial Enterprises, Denstone College (Chair)
+Leanne Chandler, Director of Operations, Denstone College (Chair)

 Leanne is a highly driven Commercial Director with over fifteen years of demonstrable success developing and implementing commercial strategies, driving profitability and value proposition in the independent education sector.